RiverRuby/digital-garden/content/VIP.md

 - [[signatures]]
 	- Signatures are the smallest/simplest unit of VIP data
 - [[ZK]]
-	- ZK proofs are a significant up-level of VIP data, where we can selectively disclose information and make the proof very small via [[zkSNARK]]s
+	- ZK proofs are a significant up-level of VIP data, where we can selectively disclose information and make the proof very small via [[zkSNARKs]]